top of page

 1. Contribute monthly to keep the mission moving forward.

-2. Are ready to join a Community Learning Centre (CLC) once enough other families (within 30 minutes’ drive) are gathered in the same area.
+2. Are ready to join a Open Source Learning Centre (OSLC) once enough other families (within 30 minutes’ drive) are gathered in the same area.

 This will solve the immediate and ongoing funding challenge for the movement.